lmorg/murex/docs/GUIDE.builtin-functions.md

 * [`len` ](commands/len.md):
   Outputs the length of an array
 * [`let`](commands/let.md):
-  Evaluate a mathmatical function and assign to variable
+  Evaluate a mathematical function and assign to variable
 * [`lockfile`](commands/lockfile.md):
   Create and manage lock files
 * [`man-summary`](commands/man-summary.md):